Search

 Yes.
 Rain or shine, sleet, snow, hail or ice – Gravelpave2 will withstand years of drastic temperature changes without cracking, breaking or causing an uneven surface.

 Of course.
-Gravelpave2 is easy to plow year after year without needing to replace any sections because the product will flex and bend with the freeze-thaw cycle.
-Simply add a skid to the corners of the plow blades to raise them and proceed as usual.
+Gravelpave2 is easy to plow or shovel year after year without needing to replace any sections because the product will flex and bend with the freeze-thaw cycle.
+We recommend lifting the snowplow blade about an inch over the top of the surface and using a skid, either on the sides or the full length of the plow to prevent it from tearing into the surface.

 Gravelpave2 can withstand daily, high frequency traffic.
 There is no limit to the number of passes per day.
 However, Gravelpave2 works best in areas with low speed traffic.